 - 30 ounces marinara sauce (I prefer Rao's or Victoria's)

-- Preheat the oven to 400°F. Line a baking sheet with foil and spray with non-stick spray.
+- Preheat the oven to 400°F. Line a baking sheet with foil and spray with nonstick cooking spray.

-- Bake uncovered for 17-20 minutes, or until no longer pink in the middle.
-Turn halfway through, so the bottoms don't brown.
+- Bake uncovered 17 to 20 minutes, or until no longer pink in the middle.
+Flip the meatballs halfway through the cooking time, so the bottoms don't brown.